 The DTC is directly proportional to the atmospheric pressure and it is given by the GDRs.
+Altitude of the lake is taken into account for atmospheric pressure used in the calculation of the DTC since the launch of Jason-2.

 WTC is related to the water vapor contained in the air column that the electromagnetic wave intersects.
-This correction can be estimated in two ways: either with an onboard bi- or tri-frequency radiometer or from a global meteorological model, as used for dry tropospheric correction.
+This correction can be estimated in two ways: either with an onboard bi- or trifrequency radiometer or from a global meteorological model, as used for dry tropospheric correction.
 It has been pointed out that the correction using a radiometer is highly erroneous over continental water or coastal regions, due to land contamination, up to a distance of 20 to 30 km from the coastline.
 Therefore, apart from very large lakes, the WTC used in continental water comes directly from a model based on climate gridded data sets of multi-layer water vapour and temperature fields based on the ECMWF reanalysis.
 WTC varies geographically and seasonally and can amount to several decimetres.
+The WTC model also takes lake altitude into account.